jasonsbarr/SimplyJavaScript/1-computers-programming-and-javascript/0-getting-started.md

 # Getting started with computing and computer science

 ## Computing, computers, and computer science
+---
+title: Getting started with computing and 💻 computer science (with examples in JavaScript... and dessert! 🍰)
+published: true
+description: A non-threatening (and tasty!) introduction to some basic computer science ideas using JavaScript (and pie!) for examples.
+tags: javascript, computerscience, tutorial, beginners
+series: Simply JavaScript
+---

-Technically you don't *have* to understand computer science in order to program.
-I worked as a freelance programmer for years before I read my first book on computer science.
+Ok, so technically you don't *have* to understand computer science in order to program.
+In fact, I worked as a freelance programmer for years before I read my first book on computer science.

 Understanding the basics of computer science will help you become a better programmer, though.
 Once you know how to think like a computer scientist, you'll be able to compose more efficient, more effective programs.
-Maybe you'll even be able to get paid more!
+Maybe you'll even be able to get paid more! 🤑

 I'm going to explain some computer science concepts, starting at a very basic level, to help things make more big-picture sense once we start programming in earnest.